programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 </div>

-Now, let's try mapping the data per 100K and how this affect the way the map looks.
+Now, let's try mapping the data per 100K and how this affect the way the map is visualized.

 ```python